Helmuth von Moltke the Elder: Chief of the Prussian General Staff and Great General staff

 On the suggestion of Edwin von Manteuffel, the new king appointed Moltke as Chief of the Prussian General Staff on 29 October 1857.
 He would hold the position for the next 30 years (though after the establishment of the German Empire, the Prussian General Staff's title was changed to "Great General Staff", as it would have direction of the various German armies during war.)
 As soon as he gained the position he went to work making changes to the strategic and tactical methods of the Prussian army: changes in armament and means of communication; changes in the training of staff officers (such as instituting staff rides); and changes in the method for the mobilization of the army.
 He also instituted a formal study of European politics in connection with the plans for campaigns which might become necessary.
 In short, he rapidly put into place the features of a modern general staff.
 By 1860, his reforms were completed.

 In 1859, the Austro-Sardinian War in Italy caused the mobilization of the Prussian army, though it did not fight.
 After the mobilization, the army was reorganized and its strength was nearly doubled.
 The reorganization was the work not of Moltke but of the Prince Regent, William, and the Minister of War, Albrecht von Roon.
 Moltke watched the Italian campaign closely and wrote a history of it in 1862.
-In an act that was yet another first in military affairs, this history was attributed on the title-page to the historical division of the Prussian staff.
+In an act that was yet another first in military affairs, this history was attributed on the title page to the historical division of the Prussian staff.

+In 1860, "[Moltke] added a Railway Section to the military council.
+A contemporary would write that von Moltke never made an important decision without consulting the German railway timetables."
+Moltke had been following developments relating to the railroad ever since his return from Egypt, at which time he wrote that: “Every new railway development is a military benefit, and for national defence, it is far more profitable to spend a few million on completing our railways than on new fortresses.”

-In December 1862, Moltke was asked for an opinion upon the military aspect of the quarrel with Denmark.
+In December 1862, Moltke was asked for an opinion on the military aspect of the quarrel with Denmark.
 He thought the difficulty would be to bring the war to an end, as the Danish army would, if possible, retire to the islands, where, as the Danes had the command of the sea, it could not be attacked.
 He sketched a plan for turning the flank of the Danish army before the attack upon its position in front of Schleswig.
 He suggested that by this means its retreat might be cut off.